Shcoobz/basicJS_bookmark-keeper/README.md

 ## Summary

-Welcome to **Book(mark) Keeper**!
-This application provides a simple and intuitive way to manage your web bookmarks.
+Book(mark) Keeper provides a simple and intuitive way to manage your web bookmarks.
 It features a user-friendly interface, enabling users to easily add, delete, and access their favorite websites.

 The core functionality includes: